JonoHall/aws-c9-laravel/README.md

 # aws-c9-laravel: PHP 7.1

-Run this script to set up PHP 7.1 ready for Laravel 5.6.
+Run this script to set up PHP 7.1 and install the Laravel Installer.

 ### Prerequisite